durgareddy225/IBM-EdunetFoundation-Project/README.md

 ## Conclusion:
 I successfully developed a predictive system using **IBM Watsonx.ai Studio** to analyze demographic and regional disparities in legal aid access under the **Tele-Law initiative**.
 The model enables **data-driven decision-making** and helps promote equitable distribution of legal services across Indian districts.

+---

+## Acknowledgment
+I sincerely thank the Edunet Foundation and IBM Cloud for providing the platform and tools for this project.
+Special thanks to [Aswini Kumar Sir](https://github.com/AswiniKumar55) for his valuable guidance and mentorship throughout the development.